Paul Speraw

-Paul Bachman (Polly) Speraw (October 5, 1893 to February 22, 1962) was a Major League Baseball third baseman.
+Paul Bachman (Polly) Speraw (October 5, 1893 to February 22, 1962) was an American Major League Baseball third baseman.
 Speraw played for the St. Louis Browns in the 1920 season.
 In one career game, he had no hits in two at-bats.
 He batted and threw right-handed.

 Speraw was born in Annville, Pennsylvania, and died in Cedar Rapids, Iowa.